IFDC, established in October 1974, is known for its expertise in fertilizers that service developing countries.

-IFDC’s facilities were built in Muscle Shoals, Alabama, United States, on the Tennessee Valley Authority (TVA) Reservation in 1976.
-In 1987, IFDC established its Africa Division office in Lomé, Togo, and in 1992 established its Asia Division office in Dhaka, Bangladesh.
-Today, IFDC has four divisions to support our programs in more than 20 countries.
+IFDC opened its headquarters in Muscle Shoals, Alabama on the Tennessee Valley Authority (TVA) Reservation in 1976.
+Division offices opened in Lomé, Togo in 1987 and Dhaka, Bangladesh in 1992.
+Today, IFDC operates four divisions in over 20 countries.

 Outgrowth of TVA

 When Dr. Donald L. McCune, IFDC’s founder and former managing director, joined TVA’s National Fertilizer Center (NFDC) in the early 1960’s, he recognized the center’s capabilities of contributing to foreign assistance in developing countries.
 Thus IFDC became an outgrowth of TVA.

 TVA-NFDC and USAID

 TVA-NFDC’s involvement in the agriculture sector of developing countries intensified through programs offered by the United States Agency for International Development (USAID).

 NFDC’s initial engagements were in the form of fertilizer information provided by USAID for its missions.
 Direct interaction followed after NFDC sent technical assistance personnel on missions to developing countries.